 750-1000 word personal statement that gives your reasons to pursue graduate work in the field of your study.
 It should address why you want to teach your subject to structurally and economically disadvantaged students and how you believe education can be a tool for equity.

 5th Year Deadline

 MAT Secondary Education (English, History/Social Studies, Math, Science): Includes graduate-level coursework in teaching and pedagogy.
+There are 8 required courses throughout the program.
 The summer focuses on teaching methods, curriculum development, and practicum experience in Brown Summer High School.
 The academic component of the year includes preparation in literacy and teaching English Language Learners, instructional design, assessment, and special education.
 Candidates will complete a course in the socio-cultural contexts of education and a residency-based seminar instructed by a local teacher leader.
 The program also includes a full-year practicum and student teaching placement.

 Requirements for Certification

 Upon completing the program and the appropriate Praxis II exam, students are eligible for Rhode Island certification in secondary education (grades 7-12).
 Each teacher education program that receives funding from the federal government is required to make public the results of the professional test taken by each completer.
 Brown University’s Teacher Education Program had a 100% pass rate in 2021.
 Rhode Island is a member of the National Association of State Directors of Teacher Education and Certification (NASDTEC) Interstate Agreement, allowing graduates reciprocal certification without transcript evaluation in most states.

 Department of Education